Safety Net Health Plans are the Backbone of Medicaid Managed Care.

 Safety Net Health Plans have an abiding commitment to ensuring enrollees receive the top-notch care they deserve.

 In partnership with safety net providers, Safety Net Health Plans manage a wide range of concerns that may not be addressed by other health care delivery systems, including intensive case management programs to help enrollees who have difficulty adhering to a treatment plan.
-Some plans have adopted health coaching programs, extended hours and supported patient-centered medical homes—all to meet the needs of their members.
-Other plans provide long-term support and services to the elderly and Medicaid enrollees with disabilities in their community.
+Some plans have adopted health coaching programs, extended hours, and supported patient-centered medical homes—all to meet the needs of their members.
+ACAP’s MLTSS and integrated Medicare-Medicaid plans furnish and coordinate long-term care services to elderly and disabled Medicaid and Medicare enrollees in their communities and in nursing facilities.

 Safety Net Health Plans Integrate Medicaid and Medicare.

 These “dual eligibles” are more likely to live with multiple chronic conditions and need care coordination to maintain their health and independence.
-More than 25 Safety Net Health Plans serve dual eligibles through Medicare Advantage Dual-Eligible Special Needs Plans, the Financial Alignment Demonstration undertaken by states and CMS or other managed long-term care programs.
+More than 40 Safety Net Health Plans serve dual eligibles through Medicare Advantage Dual-Eligible Special Needs Plans or Medicare-Medicaid Plans that operate under CMMIs Financial Alignment Demonstration.
 ACAP supports these efforts and envisions the long-term sustainability of programs that integrate care for dual eligibles.

 Medicaid Managed Care is Efficient, High-Quality Care.